osmandapp/web/main/docs/user/personal/tracks/manage-tracks.md

 Each track, like folders, has its menu.
 To open it:

 - *Android* - tap the three-dot menu in the field with the required track.
-- *iOS* - long-tap the required track in the list.
+- *iOS* - long tap the required track in the list.

 Menu with actions: